CharmiKhunt/synent-task5-SalesDataAnalysis-CharmiKhunt/README.md

 * Matplotlib
 * Seaborn

----

 ## Project Output

- Monthly Revenue Trends Analysis
+* Monthly Sales Trend Analysis

- Top-Selling Products Analysis
+* Top-Selling Products Analysis

- Profit Analysis
+* Profit Analysis
+* Data Visualizations

- Business Insights Report
+* Business Insights Report

----
+## Conclusion

+This project helped analyze sales and profit data from a retail business.
+By exploring sales trends and product performance, useful insights were generated that can support better business planning and decision-making.